Saransh-cpp/Saransh-cpp.github.io/_pages/opensource.md

 ## Main research software

-The software I am involved with as a maintainer, core developer, core contributor, or was funded to work on.
+The software I am (or was) involved with as a maintainer, core developer, core contributor, or was funded to work on.

 {% if site.data.repositories.main_repos %}
 <div class="repositories d-flex flex-wrap flex-md-row flex-column justify-content-around align-items-center">